 The Ulbster Stone is a Class II cross slab which features a crescent and V-rod and a Pictish beast amongst other symbols.

 The stone is thought to have originally stood in the burial ground of St Martin’s Chapel at Ulbster.
 At some point it fell and became buried but in 1770 it was dug up and re-erected in a corner of the kirkyard.
 Later it was used as a grave slab which led to the front side becoming more worn than the reverse.
+A second, probably earlier, Class I symbol stone, known as St Martin’s Stone, was also reused as a gravestone.

 In the 19th century the stone was moved to the grounds of Thurso Castle where it was set upright on an artificial mound (at ND 1255 6879) with the front pointing towards the sea which led to a further deterioration of the carvings.